 So how many eggs do they lay?

 On average, our 6 ladies lay 4 eggs a day, year round including winter.
 When the days get shorter we give them a timed light set to turn on early in the morning.
 This keeps their bodies thinking it’s still summertime so they continue producing eggs.
 At our farmers’ market, a dozen eggs sells for $5.
-And producing 4 eggs a day for 30 days, the ladies give us ~10 dozen eggs a month.
+The ladies give us ~10 dozen eggs a month.
 That’s $50 worth of eggs.

 A 50 lb bag of pellet feed costs $16 and the ladies go through about one a month.
 They eat even less pellets in the summer when they graze on the lawn and snack on bugs.
 They also get to go over our garden scraps and leftovers.
-Mrs. Crazy Kicks even collects old food (expired flour, tub of quick oats I cleaned out of my desk on my last day of work, etc.) and makes pancakes for them – a really special treat!
+Mrs. CK even collects old food (expired flour, old oatmeal I cleaned out of my desk on my last day of work, etc.) and makes pancakes for them – a really special treat!
 We also purchase fresh straw for the coop every few months.
-That’s probably another $4 a month for a total of $20 a month in recurring expenses.
+That makes for about about $20 a month in total recurring expenses.

 Generally, we each eat two eggs a day for breakfast.
 We supplement from the market when we make other things like fresh pasta.
 Since we would get 10 dozen eggs every month anyway, the ladies provide us with $50 worth of eggs.
 Given it only costs us $20 a month to feed them and maintain the coop, they are earning $30 a month.

-If you don’t have chickens or feel like dealing with them, try getting some eggs at the local farmers’ market.
-Eggs are packed with protein and many essential nutrients.
-If pasture fed, they pack a lot more omega-3s than typical store-bought eggs.
-There is a huge difference in taste between pasture-raised eggs and what you get out of a factory farm.
+If you don’t have chickens or don’t feel like dealing with them, try getting some eggs at the local farmers’ market.
+When a chickens diet is filled with grass and bugs, they pack a lot more omega-3s and flavor into their eggs.
+There is a huge difference in taste between pasture-raised and what you get out of a factory farm.
 As more people support our local markets, we have noticed that more farms have started up and prices are coming down.
 It’s great for the environment and your community.